Timing Akhenaten

 During reignal year IV a solar eclipse occurred on NM -1337.05.14, see SAROS

-George S. JOHNSON photographed this unique colored representation of ATEN,
+George S. JOHNSON.
+It is the unique colored representation of ATEN,

 i